 - Yuki Yuna is a Hero is the first in the multimedia franchise Yuusha De Aru where a group of young girls dubbed "Heroes" are assigned by the government to save their island from monsters called "Vertexes".
 Within a few episodes, it becomes clear that they're closer to Child Soldiers than Kid Heroes.
 The initial anime takes place in a Cosy Catastrophe 300 years in the future.
 The entire world has been wiped out except for one Japanese island, with everything outside of the wall being an Acid-Trip Dimension.
 Heroes must protect the World Tree from Vertexes but it's a Hopeless War because there are always more Vertexes.
 Every time a Hero goes Mankai they permanently give up a part of themselves (their hearing, eyesight, ability to walk, memories, etc) to the World Tree.
 Eventually, they'll end up bed-bound, but in exchange for having god-like abilities and being worshiped by the Taisha.
-To add insult to injury, their Fairy Companion prevents death or suicide (a rule inacted after an elementary schooler Hero, Gin from Washio Sumi Is A Hero, died in battle).
+To add insult to injury, their Fairy Companion prevents death or suicide (a rule enacted after an elementary schooler Hero, Gin from Washio Sumi Is a Hero, died in battle).
 However, fate is not unkind to the girls who made their sacrifice as the Heroes, and they managed to achieve their victory and get their normal life back (mostly) by the end.

 - Battle Fantasia Project is a crossover between this genre and the more hopeful Magical Girl Warrior style, in a Mega Crossover.
 It still opens with Akiko, a Magical Girl grown weary, attempting suicide on live TV.